 Vegetable And Bean Side Dishes For Meatloaf

 Green beans are a perfect side dish for meatloaf.
-It doesn’t matter whether you whip up a can of green beans or make fresh green beans, they work.
+Whether you whip up a can of green beans or make fresh green beans, they work.

 ProTip: Want to doctor up a can of green beans?
 Try simmering them in ham base!

 Peas go so well with meatloaf.
-Our family prefers LeSeur peas.
-They have a hint of sweetness to them and they’re very tender but any kind of pea will go well with meatloaf.
+Our family prefers LeSeur peas, which have a hint of sweetness and are very tender, but any kind of pea will go well with meatloaf.

 Corn On The Cob